prattyan/student-management-system/README.md

 # Student Database System

-A web-based Student Management System built with Flask, SQLite, and Bootstrap.
-This application allows students to register, log in, manage their profiles, view attendance and marks, and allows admins to manage student records and export data.
+A modern, professional, and responsive web-based Student Management System built with Flask, SQLite, and Bootstrap.
+This system allows students to manage their profiles, view attendance and marks, and enables admins to manage student records, attendance, and export reports.

+---

-## Features
+## 🚀 Features

-- Student registration and login
+- **Student Registration & Login**
-- Profile management with profile picture upload
+- **Profile Management** (with profile picture upload)
-- View attendance and marks with CGPA calculation
-- Password reset and change functionality
-- Admin dashboard to view, update, and delete students
+- **View Attendance & Marks** (with CGPA calculation)
+- **Password Reset & Change**
+- **Admin Dashboard** with analytics and student management
-- Export student and attendance data to Excel
+- **Export Students & Attendance** to Excel
-- Responsive UI with Bootstrap
+- **Responsive UI** with Bootstrap 5
+- **Profile pictures** shown in sidebar and navbar
+- **Modern, professional UI/UX**

+---

-## Project Structure
+## 📁 Project Structure

 ```
+student-database-system/
+│
-app.py
+├── app.py
-Procfile
-README.md
-students.db
+├── students.db
-style.css
-instance/
+├── requirements.txt
+├── README.md
-static/
+├── static/
-    exports/
-        students.xlsx
+│   ├── style.css
-    js/
+│   ├── js/
-        script.js
+│   │   └── script.js
-    uploads/
+│   ├── uploads/
-        default.png
+│   │   └── default.png
-        ...
+│   └── exports/
+│       ├── students.xlsx
+│       └── attendance.xlsx
-templates/
+└── templates/
-    admin_dashboard.html
-    admin_update_attendance.html
-    admin_update_marks.html
-    attendance.html
-    base.html
+    ├── base.html
-    change_password.html
-    dashboard.html
+    ├── dashboard.html
+    ├── admin_dashboard.html
+    ├── admin_update_marks.html
+    ├── admin_update_attendance.html
-    edit_profile.html
+    ├── edit_profile.html
+    ├── student_details.html
+    ├── attendance.html
+    ├── view_marks.html
-    login.html
+    ├── login.html
-    register.html
+    ├── register.html
-    reset_password_request.html
+    ├── change_password.html
-    reset_password.html
+    ├── reset_password.html
-    student_details.html
-    view_marks.html
+    └── reset_password_request.html
 ```

+---

-## Setup Instructions
+## 🛠️ Setup Instructions

-1. **Clone the repository:**
+1. **Clone the repository**
     ```sh
     git clone https://github.com/yourusername/student-database-system.git
     cd student-database-system
     ```

-2. **Create a virtual environment and activate it:**
+2. **Create a virtual environment and activate it**
     ```sh
     python -m venv venv
+    venv\Scripts\activate  # On Windows
-    source venv/bin/activate  # On Windows: venv\Scripts\activate
+    # source venv/bin/activate  # On Linux/Mac
     ```

-3. **Install dependencies:**
+3. **Install dependencies**
     ```sh
     pip install -r requirements.txt
     ```

-    If `requirements.txt` does not exist, install manually:
+    If `requirements.txt` is missing, install manually:
     ```sh
     pip install flask werkzeug pandas authlib pymongo
     ```

-4. **Run the application:**
+4. **Run the application**
     ```sh
     python app.py
     ```

-5. **Access the app:**
+5. **Access the app**
-    Open your browser and go to [http://localhost:5000](http://localhost:5000)
+    - Open your browser and go to [http://localhost:5000](http://localhost:5000)

-## Admin Access

-- The default admin email is `admin@example.com`.
-You may need to manually add this user to the database.

-## Deployment

-- To deploy on platforms like Heroku, use the provided `Procfile`.

-## License

-This project is licensed under the MIT License.

 ---

-**Note:** Make sure to create the `students.db` SQLite database and required tables before running the app.
-The app will attempt to create some tables automatically, but you may need to add the `students` and `attendance` tables if not present.
+## 👤 Admin Access

+- The default admin is identified by the email `admin@example.com`.
+- To log in as admin, register with this email or update the database accordingly.

+---

+## 📦 Exporting Data

+- Admins can export student and attendance data to Excel from the sidebar in the admin dashboard.
+- Files are saved in `static/exports/`.

+---

+## 🖼️ Profile Pictures

+- Students can upload a profile picture from their profile page.
+- Profile pictures are displayed in the sidebar and navbar for a personalized experience.

+---

+## 🖥️ UI/UX

+- Built with [Bootstrap 5](https://getbootstrap.com/) for a modern, responsive design.
+- Sidebar navigation for both admin and students.
+- Profile picture and name shown in sidebar and navbar.
+- All forms use floating labels and validation.

+---

+## 📝 License

+This project is licensed under Prattyan Ghosh.

+---

+## 🤝 Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+---

+## 📧 Contact

+For any queries, please contact [your-email@example.com](mailto:prattyanghosh@gmail.com).

+---

+**Enjoy using the Student Database System!**